Back to blog

 The brands winning this transition aren't the ones using the cheapest AI tool.
 They're the ones who picked a model that preserves their garment, kept a human review layer in place, and reinvested the savings into shooting more variants, more often, against more concepts.

-If you want to see what fidelity-first looks like on your own garments, start a Kraftr shoot — credits are pay-as-you-go, never expire, and your first 4K renders take ~60–90 seconds.
+If you want to see what fidelity-first looks like on your own garments, start a Kraftr shoot — credits are pay-as-you-go, paid credits never expire (the 10 free signup credits expire 30 days after sign-up), and your first 4K renders typically take 60–90 seconds.

 Further reading